Eduard Rivera Correa

 Eduard Rivera Correa (born June 11, 1953) is a Puerto Rican politician and a former mayor of Río Grande.
 Rivera is affiliated with the Popular Democratic Party (PPD) and has served as mayor since 2005.
 Earned a bachelor's degree in business administration with a concentration in accounting from the University of Puerto Rico.

 On July 10, 2014, Rivera Correa was arrested by the FBI on corruption charges.
+He was sentenced to serve 64 months in prison and ordered to forfeit $39,000 for soliciting and receiving cash bribes from a contractor.
 He officially resigned as Mayor on September 2, 2014.
 His deputy mayor, Rafael Ramos Matos, replaced him provisionally until a special election was held on September 14, 2014.
 In this election, Angel "Bori" González was elected as Rivera Correa's official replacement.